WriteEditor/ryan-rushing/_posts/writing/2013-10-21-ios-7-automatic-updates-harry-potter-and-language.md

 ### "The Wand Doesn't Have the Power&hellip;"

-While dicussing this with my wife, she brought up a very good point, which made a lot more sense.
+While discussing this with my wife, she brought up a very good point, which made a lot more sense.

 > It sounds like your theory leans on the wand or spell having the
 > power, but one person could cast a spell from someone else's wand